Karm78/Karm78/README.md

-WORK IN PROGESS
+WORK IN PROGESS 👷

-WAIT A LONG...
-MAYBE
+PLEASE WAIT ⏲️

+IT MAY TAKE A WHILE... 💺

+But rest assured, the cyber projects I am working on will be very interesting... ☑️